What does the Land Titles Office do?

 What services are not offered by the Land Titles Office?

-- fill out documents for you – seek legal representation and advice where necessary;
+- fill out documents for you – you should seek legal representation and advice where necessary;

 - act as a witness, or a notary public for the documents to be registered;

-- interpret the contents of documents – seek legal representation and advice where necessary;
+- interpret the contents of documents – you should seek legal representation and advice where necessary; or

-- give the legal description of a property if you only have the street address; you can get the legal description from the local municipal office.
+- give the legal description of a property if you only have the street address.

 We encourage you to become an informed consumer.
-You will not find a step-by-step guide on how to transfer a piece of property on your own.
+We will not provide you with a step-by-step guide on how to transfer a piece of property on your own.
 We can, however, point you in the right direction.

-How can you obtain a photocopy of a Certificate of Title?
+How can you obtain a copy of a Certificate of Title?

-Anyone can obtain a photocopy of the title to a piece of property at the Land Titles Office or by searching the online Yukon Land Title Registry (YLTR).
+Anyone can obtain a copy of the title to a property at the Land Titles Office or by searching the online Yukon Land Title Registry (YLTR).